Language selection

 These situations must continue to be monitored and addressed on a priority basis as part of TC’s oversight for the strengthened Rule 112.
 In addition, as air brakes are known to leak and the rate of leakage is generally unpredictable, this defence should not be considered a sufficient back-up to hand brakes.

 The Board is encouraged that TC has implemented a number of initiatives, including a strengthened rule and a comprehensive oversight plan for the new rule.
-However, as the desired outcome of significantly reducing the number of uncontrolled movements has not yet been achieved, the Board considers the response to the recommendation as being Satisfactory In Part.
+However, as the desired outcome of significantly reducing the number of uncontrolled movements has not yet been achieved, the Board considers the responses to the recommendation to be Satisfactory in Part.

 Since the tragic accident in Lac-Mégantic, Transport Canada has put in place a significant number of measures to improve railway safety including more stringent requirements for the securement of unattended railway equipment, improved regulations regarding companies’ safety management systems, regulations prescribing fines for contraventions to the Railway Safety Act, improved tank car standards, emergency response plans, and a new liability and compensation regime for federally regulated railways.
 A detailed list of measures can be found at http://www.tc.gc.ca/eng/mediaroom/infosheets-menu-7564.html.

-The Transportation Safety Board’s recommendations R14-04 specifically addressed the securement of unattended trains and recommended that Transport Canada require Canadian railways to put in place additional physical defences to prevent runaway equipment.
+The Transportation Safety Board’s Recommendation R14-04 specifically addressed the securement of unattended trains and recommended that Transport Canada require Canadian railways to put in place additional physical defences to prevent runaway equipment.

 Following the accident, Transport Canada imposed stricter requirements for securing unattended trains by issuing an Emergency Directive under the Railway Safety Act requiring railway companies to meet standardized requirements for handbrake application and requiring additional physical defences to secure trains.